Beijing holds closed-door trial for Australian journalist Cheng Lei

 Bloomberg News journalist Haze Fan, a Chinese national and a friend of Cheng’s, was detained in December 2020.
 Chinese officials said at the time that she was being held on suspicion of national security violations.
 There has been no further information about her case.

-Two Canadian nationals, Michael Kovrig and Michael Spavor, were imprisoned in China in December 2018, days after Huawei chief financial officer Meng Wanzhou was detained in Canada on charges of fraud related to Huawei’s business in Iran.
-The “Two Michaels” were also charged with espionage.
+Two Canadian nationals, Michael Kovrig and Michael Spavor, were jailed in China in December 2018, days after Huawei chief financial officer Meng Wanzhou was detained in Canada on charges of fraud related to Huawei’s business in Iran.
+The “Two Michaels” were charged with espionage.
 They were allowed to return to Canada in September 2021, on the same day Meng returned to China.

 Peter Greste, spokesman for the Alliance for Journalists’ Freedom, who himself was detained by the Egyptian government and held for more than year on charges of damaging national security in 2013, said there has been a growing trend since the Sept.
 11, 2001, terrorist attacks of governments detaining journalists by invoking national security.